harsh52/Web_based_real_time_video_image_classifier_using_flask/README.md

-This app is using facenet and mtcnn for face extraction from images ans videos and diaplay real time on web page.
+This app is using facenet and mtcnn for face extraction from images and videos and diaplay real time on web page.

 Required Files: